albar965/littlenavmap-manual/README-Sphinx.rst

 =======

 Sphinx is the future documentation generation tool for *Little Navmap*.
-A change was needed due to to regressions of Gitbook (https://github.com/albar965/littlenavmap/issues/238) which make it unusable.
+A change was needed due to to regressions (e.g. dropping of PDF, format closed now and more) of Gitbook (`#238 <https://github.com/albar965/littlenavmap/issues/238>`_) which make it unusable.

 This means a change from the Markdown format to the similar reStructuredText (reST) as well as a change of the whole toolchain.

-The old Markdown files are already all converted to reStructuredText using Pandoc.
+The old Markdown files can be converted to reStructuredText using `Pandoc <https://pandoc.org/>`_.
 The results still have to be adapted manually, though.

-The manual adaption is already finished for the English part of the manual which can be used as a template for other languages.
+The manual adaption is already completely finished for the English and German part of the manual which can be used as templates for other languages.

 The new documentation style will rollout with *Little Navmap* 2.6.